 – Serous effusion: It disappears spontaneously and gradually.

 – Infection: It is rare after this type of surgery.

 – Alteration of sensitivity: They are frequent during the first months, but most of the time regress.

 Risks specifically related to implants

-– Rotation: although relatively rare, the shifting of an “anatomical” implant remains theoretically possible
+– Rotation: Although relatively rare in practice, the pivoting of an “anatomical” prosthesis remains theoretically possible